aardappel/lobster/docs/source/getting_started.md

 On https://github.com/aardappel/lobster/releases, for the last release that has a `lobster_<date>_osx.zip` also get `Source code (zip)` (this has all the data files and examples).
-Unpack both, and place the executable you find in the first inside the top `lobster` dir you find in the second.
+Unpack both, and place the executable you find in the first inside the top `bin` dir you find in the second.

 ### Running it

-You now have a `lobster/lobster` executable.
-You can run this with any Lobster file as argument to run it, for example `lobster/lobster lobster/samples/pythtree.lobster`
+You now have a `bin/lobster` executable.
+You can run this with any Lobster file as argument to run it, for example `bin/lobster samples/pythtree.lobster`

 For more advanced usage, including how to run it from an editor, check the rest of [the docs](README_FIRST.html)